Erwane/cakephp-contact/README.md

 # Installing with Composer

+The package is available on [Packagist](https://packagist.org/packages/erwane/cakephp-contact).
-You can install this package via Composer by running this command in your terminal in the root of your project:
+You can install it using this [Composer](http://getcomposer.org) command in the root of your project:

 ```bash
 composer require erwane/cakephp-contact